Hamoudi0427/FlixStream/README.md

 # FlixStream
-Chrome extension that manages your streaming sites.
+FlixStream is a chrome extension that checks your other streaming subscription for movies/tv shows if they cannot be found on Netflix.